 Keep it short and to the point!

-- Coaches get hundreds of emails from players each year, so refrain from telling them your entire sports history.
+- Coaches get hundreds of emails from athletes each year, so refrain from telling them your entire sports history.

 - Choose one or two major awards or accolades in athletics or academics, and mention it.
 But don't list every accolade you have ever received - they can see that on your profile!

 Include important information about yourself!

-- Your Name – you would be surprised how often players forget this!
+- Your Name – you would be surprised how often athletes forget this!

 - Your Position – so coaches can determine if they need to fill your position, or not.

 - Your Club Team and Number – Be specific because your club program likely has 2-5 teams per age group.
 Also include your jersey number so coaches can find you if they want to see you play in person